 Advertisement

 People celebrate a carnival event in Cologne on February 4th.
 Photo: picture alliance/dpa | Henning Kaiser

-Aschermittwoch falls on the 2nd of March this year and marks the end of carnival with a big Festessen (feast) – well deserved after long nights of singing, shouting and dancing.
+Aschermittwoch falls on the 14th of February next year and marks the end of carnival with a big Festessen (feast) – well deserved after long nights of singing, shouting and dancing.
 On this day, like Ash Wednesday in other countries, a period of fasting begins until Easter.

+Advertisement